-5 Reasons an Income Property Is a Great Investment
+5 Reasons to Invest in an Income Property

 Income and Independence

-An income property is just what it sounds like.
-It is a property bought or developed with the intention of earning income on it.
+An income property is a property bought and developed with the intention of earning revenue from it.

-In the average 9 to 5 job, you are subject to the wishes of your boss and the company infrastructure in general.
-While investing in a stock or mutual fund gives you some freedom, in that you are able to choose the stock or mutual fund to invest in, you are still allowing someone else to manage and control your money.
+While investing in a stock or mutual fund gives you some freedom (as you're able to choose the stock or mutual fund you wish to invest in), you are still allowing someone else to manage and control your money.

 2. Property Appreciation

-One of the most unique things about investing in real estate is that you can buy it using a small amount of your own money, while borrowing the rest, often four to twenty times more, from a lender.
+One of the most unique opportunities about investing in real estate is that you can use a small amount of your own money while borrowing the rest, often four to 20 times more, from a lender.
 This is called leverage.
 If you purchase a property using significantly more debt than equity, the investment is said to be “highly leveraged.”

 You invest $10,000 of your own money to buy a property and borrow $90,000 from a bank.
-By combining your money with the bank loaned money, you are now able to buy a $100,000 asset.
+By combining your money with the bank loaned money, you're now able to buy a $100,000 asset.

 Year 0: $100,000